zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

     - gatewayUrl: api
     serviceUrl: /sampleservice
     - gatewayUrl: api/v1
     serviceUrl: /sampleservice/api/v1
     - gatewayUrl: api/v1/api-doc
     serviceUrl: /sampleservice/api-doc
 ```
    where:

-* **routes** (XML Path: /instance/metadata/apiml/rotes)
+* **routes** (XML Path: /instance/metadata/apiml.routes...)

-    specifies the container element for the routing rules from the gateway to your service.
+    specifies the container element for the routes.

-* **routedServices.gatewayUrl** (XML Path: /instance/metadata/apiml/rotes/gatewayUrl)
+* **routes.gatewayUrl** (XML Path: /instance/metadata/apiml.routes.${route-prefix}.gatewayUrl)

-    Both gateway-url and service-url parameters specify how the API service endpoints are mapped to the API
+    TODO: ` ???
+HOW ???`
-            gateway endpoints.
-The gateway-url parameter sets the target endpoint on the gateway.
+    The gatewayUrl parameter specifies the portion of the endpoint URL on the gateway, .

-* **routedServices.serviceUrl** (XML Path: /instance/metadata/apiml/rotes/serviceUrl)
+* **routes.serviceUrl** (XML Path: /instance/metadata/apiml.routes.${route-prefix}.serviceUrl)

-    Both gateway-url and service-url parameters specify how the API service endpoints are mapped to the API
+    TODO: ` ???
+HOW ???`
-    gateway endpoints.
-The service-url parameter points to the target endpoint on the gateway.
+    The serviceUrl parameter points to the target endpoint on the gateway.

-**Note** The routes configuration used for a direct REST call to register a service, must contain a prefix before the gatewayUrl and serviceUrl.
+**Note** The routes configuration used for a direct REST call to register a service, must also contain a prefix before the gatewayUrl and serviceUrl.
 This prefix is used to differentiate the routes.
 It is automatically calculated by the API ML enabler, but must by provided manually when XML configuration is used.

 ### API Catalog information

-Add API Catalog information to your service.

 The API ML Catalog UI displays information about discoverable REST services registered with the API ML Discovery Service.
-Information discplayed in the catalog is defined by the metadata provided by your service during registration.
+Information displayed in the catalog is defined by the metadata provided by your service during registration.
-The catalog can group corelated services in the same tile, if these services are configured with the same `catalog.tile.id` metadata parameter.
+The catalog can group correlated services in the same tile, if these services are configured with the same `catalog.tile.id` metadata parameter.

 The following code block is an example of configuration of a service tile in the catalog: